Calculator

 How to identify the required values

-Cylinder pressureA full oxygen cylinder gauge may show around 2,000 psi in some systems.Read the pressure from the regulator gauge before opening the device to the patient.
+Cylinder pressureA full oxygen cylinder gauge may show around 2,000 psi in some systems.Portable oxygen cylinders are often checked around 500-2,000 psi; use your local full-cylinder pressure.Read the gauge before starting the transfer or treatment.

-Reserve pressureCommon planning reserve: 200 psi.Use the hospital transfer/emergency reserve policy, not zero.
+Reserve pressureCommon planning reserve: 200 psi.Common oxygen cylinder planning reserve is 150-300 psi.Use the hospital transfer or emergency reserve policy.

-Flow rateNasal cannula 2 L/min; simple mask often 5-10 L/min.Enter the actual prescribed or device-set flow; increase it if multiple outlets share the cylinder.
+Flow rateNasal cannula 2 L/min; simple mask often 5-10 L/min.0.01-200 L/minUse the actual set flow or expected average flow for the clinical scenario.

 Input Checklist